Home > Health & Wellness > Health Library > Kaposi Sarcoma Treatment (PDQ®): Treatment - Patient Information [NCI]

 Some patients with classic Kaposi sarcoma may develop another type of cancer before the Kaposi sarcoma lesions appear or later in life.
 Most often, this second cancer is non-Hodgkin lymphoma.
 Frequent follow-up is needed to watch for these second cancers.

 African Kaposi sarcoma is a fairly common form of the disease found in young adult males who live near the equator in Africa.
-Symptoms of African Kaposi sarcoma can be the same as classic Kaposi sarcoma.
+Signs of African Kaposi sarcoma can be the same as classic Kaposi sarcoma.
 However, African Kaposi sarcoma can also be found in a much more aggressive form that may cause sores on the skin and spread from the skin to the tissues to the bone.
 Another form of Kaposi sarcoma that is common in young children in Africa does not affect the skin but spreads through the lymph nodes to vital organs, and quickly becomes fatal.

 This type of Kaposi sarcoma is not common in the United States and treatment information is not included in this summary.